floidgilbert/jsr223/readme-release.txt

 This document contains build and release instructions for jsr223.
 Instructions are specific to RStudio and Eclipse IDE.

+- Install the latest 'devel' edition of R. IMPORTANT: Do not install the 32-bit modules to avoid build/installation issues.

 - Make sure the following R packages are installed/updated.

   pander